UCL-CCS/Nbed/README.md

 nbed --config <path to config file> -
 ```

-### Save a Hamiltonian for later
+## Save a Hamiltonian for later

-By including the `--savefile` flag or `savefile` item in your config file, you can specify the path to a location where you'd like to save a JSON file containing a description of the qubit Hamiltonian.
+By including the `--savefile` flag or `savefile` item in your config file or giving a `savefile` argument to the function, you can specify the path to a location where you'd like to save a JSON file containing a description of the qubit Hamiltonian.

-Once you have a saved Hamiltonian you can use the `load_hamiltonian` function to create a python object of the desired type.
+Once you have a saved Hamiltonian you can use the `nbed.load_hamiltonian` function to create a python object of the desired type.

 ```
 from nbed import load_hamiltonian